Follow TV Tropes

 • Didn't Think This Through: Attempting to prove her father's client has been experimenting on animals and her teacher is innocent, Carly breaks into Kozak's lab and free the dog that eventually bites her father.
 At first, she's ecstatic that she's found a dog that Kozak experimented and proving he's a criminal... before realizing she has no proof where the dog came from.

-• Heel–Face Door-Slam: Larry and Gwen start to freak out after Kozak turns on their boss Lance Strickland and violently incapacitates the man (injecting him with a serum that will paralyze him for months).
+• Heel–Face Door-Slam: Larry and Gwen start to freak out after Kozak turns on their boss Lance Strictland and violently incapacitates the man (injecting him with a serum that will paralyze him for months).
 When they protest, Kozak promises them a cut and Larry and Gwen accept it out of fear.

 • In Name Only: Aside from a human turning into a sheepdog at random times, all it has in common with the original is that Dave (a father) hates dogs (like Wilby's father, Wilson in the original) and a conspiracy is afoot.
-It actually has more in common with the sequel, The Shaggy DA.
+It actually has more in common with the sequel The Shaggy D.A..

 • Involuntary Shapeshifter: Initially, at least — the shapeshifting is triggered by Dave's heart rate, which is accelerated when he does dog stuff (like playing fetch).